Back to Wyoming

 Guardianship Protections

 The bill requires guardians to visit their wards monthly and report these visits to the court.
-It also sets rules for guardian fees, court costs, and notifying certain entities about a new appointment.
+It also sets rules for guardian fees, court costs, and notifying certain entities about a guardian's appointment.

 What This Bill Does